AryanKhandare/ai-pdf-chatbot-langchain-RAG-/README.md

 - **Frontend**: A Next.js/React app that provides a web UI for users to upload PDFs and chat with the AI.
 ```
 ---
-- **Frontend**: A Next.js/React app that provides a web UI for users to upload PDFs and chat with the AI.
 ```
 ## Prerequisites